Sadakatsiz

 The Unfaithful (Sadakatsiz) is a Turkish television series starring Cansu Dere, Caner Cindoruk and Melis Sezen, and produced by Medyapım and Mednova for Kanal D. The first episode was published on October 7, 2020.
 It was directed by Neslihan Yeşilyurt and written by Kemal Hamamcıoğlu and Dilara Pamuk in the first season, and by Arzu Daştan Mutlu, Mustafa Mutlu, Gamze Arslan and Nuriye Bilici in the second season.
-It is adapted from BBC One's drama series Doctor Foster.
+The series is adapted and based on BBC One's 2015 drama series Doctor Foster.
 The series, which consisted of 2 seasons, ended with its 60th episode aired on May 25, 2022.

 Plot

 Season 1

 Doctor Asya Yilmaz (Cansu Dere) lives a peaceful and happy life in Tekirdağ with her husband Volkan (Caner Cindoruk) and their son Ali (Alp Akar).
 This situation changes when she learns that her husband has been having an affair with a young woman named Derin (Melis Sezen) for two years.
 Asya must choose between saving her marriage or taking revenge on her unfaithful husband.